ptoomey3/family-photo-library/README.md

 I've searched high and low for some means of creating a shared family library such that my wife and I can each independently take pictures and they end up in a single library that becomes our shared "source of truth".
-After trialing nearly every option under the sun (at least twice) I've arrived at using Google Photo as the best solution in 2018.
+After trialing nearly every option under the sun (at least twice), I've arrived at using Google Photo as the best solution in 2018.

 Here are the steps to setup a shared family library.
 The following directions assume you have access to a Mac, are not philosophically opposed to using Google services, etc.